aidanwhiteley/books/README.md

     * in the client application (i.e. this application) by setting the spring.boot.admin.client.username/password values
     * configure the Spring Boot admin application with the same values by setting spring.security.user.name/password

-## The name

-Why "The Cloudy BookClub"?
-Well - it's going to run in the cloud innit.
-And I couldn't think of any other domain names that weren't already taken.

 ## Client Side Functionality

 There's a choice of two front end implementations.

 A Thymeleaf / HTMX based Multiple Page Application implementation is included in this project (see the src/main/resources/templates directory for the Thymeleaf templates and HTMX code).
 This implementation can be seen running at https://cloudybookclub.com/

 There is a React/Typescript based Single Page Application front end application that consumes the microservice is available at https://github.com/aidanwhiteley/books-react.
-This implementation can be seen running at https://cloudybookclub.com/react-typescript
+This implementation can be seen running at https://spa.cloudybookclub.com/

+## The name

+Why "The Cloudy BookClub"?
+Well - it's going to run in the cloud innit.
+And I couldn't think of any other domain names that weren't already taken.